 The medical device industry is intensely competitive, subject to rapid change and significantly affected by new product introductions and other market activities of industry participants.
 We compete with manufacturers and distributors of cardiovascular medical devices.
-The cardiovascular field is highly competitive and certain of our products may compete with products manufactured by other companies, including Boston Scientific Corporation, Cardiovascular Systems, Inc. ("CSI"), Medtronic plc and Philips N.V.
-Many of these competitors are large, well-capitalized companies with significantly greater market share and resources than we have.
-As a consequence, they are able to spend more on product development, marketing, sales and other product initiatives than we can.
-We also compete with smaller medical device companies that have single products or a limited range of products.
+The industry in which we operate is highly competitive, and our products may compete with products manufactured or reportedly under development by other companies, including Boston Scientific Corporation, Cardiovascular Systems, Inc. ("CSI"), Medtronic plc, Philips N.V. and Abbott Laboratories.
+Some of these competitors are large, well-capitalized companies with greater market share and resources than we have.
+As a consequence, they may be able to spend more on product development, marketing, sales and other product initiatives than we can.
+We may also compete with smaller medical device companies that have single products or a limited range of products.
 Some of our competitors have: